-Do you have personal writing goals for 2019?
+Do you have personal writing goals for the year?
 Do you know whether your goals for writing are the right ones to make this year the most successful one yet?

 You might wonder if you’re setting writing goals that are actually attainable.